-Market and Liquidity Risks are managed through a number of preventative, detective and directive controls.
-The Syndicate manages its assets to ensure that cash is available to pay claims as they fall due.
-Asset-liability management is reviewed in conjunction with investment and liquidity management in order to optimise the overall performance of assets.
+Liquidity risk exposures are managed within the Board risk appetite.
+In addition to this there are a number of preventative, detective and directive controls.
+The Syndicate manages its cash and invested assets to ensure that cash is available to pay claims as they fall due.